nicolgit/hub-and-spoke-playground/scenarios/dns.md

 # SOLUTION: configure a DNS on the cloud, so that all machines are reachable via FQDN

+## Pre-requisites

+In order to apply this solution you have to deploy hub playground only.

+## Solution

-from Azure Portal create a Private DNS zone named `cloudasset.interal`, with the following Network links:
+From Azure Portal create a Private DNS zone named `cloudasset.interal`, with the following Network links:

 | Name | Network name |
 |---|---|